safwat-fathi/collaborative-study/README.md

 # Co-Study Platform

-Co-Study is web application for helping students from deiffrent levels to study online by providing them with (real-time whiteboard collabration, writing and calculatin math equations, chatting and sharing files).
+Co-Study is web application for helping students from different levels to study online by providing them with (real-time whiteboard collaboration, writing and calculation math equations, chatting and sharing files).

 ## Prerequisites